Dutchtronix/Small-C-TRS-80/readme.md

 	\ use command line option -@

 Tools:
-The tools folders contains binaries that will run on a TRS-80 Model I running Newdos/80 V2.0.
+The bin folders contains binaries that will run on a TRS-80 Model I running Newdos/80 V2.0.
 List of files:
 cc/cmd			Small-C compiler V2.1B.
 Converts Small-C source code to assembly files
 				in M80 format.